Linked classification program

 - Relativity issues with other positions in the work area and across the University as appropriate.

-Following approval of the business case proposal, the Faculty/Section will be notified and a Linked Classification Job Description Questionnaire (DOC 95kb) must be completed for each position proposed to be linked to determine an appropriate linked classification level.
+Following approval of the business case proposal, the Work Unit will be notified and a Linked Classification Job Description Questionnaire (DOC 95kb) must be completed for each position proposed to be linked to determine an appropriate linked classification level.
 The linked classification job description questionnaire will be used as the basis for both the evaluation of the position and the development of the position description.

 Progressing an employee to the higher level